 - 32 local stakeholders willing to facilitate the training in the rural communities (result 2)

-- One training platform hosting the units and the training materials free of charge and in OER format.
-Developing high-quality skills and competencies on self-protection in forest fires and prevention of those fires. (result 2)
+- One training platform hosts the units and the training materials free of charge and in OER format.
+Developing high-quality skills and competencies in self-protection in forest fires and prevention of those fires. (result 2)